jbankes/Hello_Jenkins/original/README.md

 #### Setting up a Job in Jenkins
 ![Jenkins Landing Page](img/jenkins_landing.png)

-1. Navtigate to Jenkins server.
+1. Navigate to Jenkins server.
 2. Click _New Item_.
 3. Enter a name for your project, click _Freestyle Project_, then _OK_.
   1. _Note_: Please do not include a space.